hoangduytran/blender-manual/manual/modeling/volumes/properties.rst

 Grids
 =====

-OpenVDB can contain multiple grids which represent different "layers" of volume.
-The :ref:`ui-list-view` shows all the grids in the OpenVDB-file along with its name and data type.
+The :ref:`ui-list-view` shows the grids in the OpenVDB-file, listing their name and data type.
+A "grid" is a set of volumetric data, which typically stores the density of each voxel but can also contain temperatures, velocities and so on.

+Click a grid to make the volume object display it.

 OpenVDB File